nostlie/Sandbox/README.txt

 MvcUnitTest is a MVC 3 project demoing Unit Testing using Moq and the Repository Pattern
 	- Prereqs: MVC 3, Install Moq

+MvcNinject is a MVC 3 project configured to use Ninject for a dependency injection framework
+	- Prereqs: MVC 3, Install Ninject and NinjectMVC through Nuget